oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ## Make Your React + Spring Boot App into a PWA
 ## Deploy Your React + Spring Boot App to Heroku
 ### Configure Your React + Spring Boot App for Auth0 and Analyze Your PWA Score with Lighthouse
-## Learn More about React, Spring Boot, JHipster, and OAuth
+## Learn More About React, Spring Boot, JHipster, and OAuth

 dev.java